 These are my 7 Guidelines to your 40-day challenge

 - Attitude Of Mind.
 Train where you are with what you have.
 All you need is faith you can do it and your bamboo or metal brush.
-Just play my DVD and follow the training.
+Just follow my online program.
 You can follow it in a small flat, outside in the park or on top of a mountain.

 - Surrender to the teachings.
-One thing that slightly irritates me is the amount of questions I get asked by my Western students.
 I know that your education is different to mine but coming from a Zen Temple we put the emphasis on practice.
-If I asked my Master so many questions he would beat me!
+If I asked my Master too many questions he would beat me!
 The more answers I give, the more I take away from your experience.
 Everything you seek is in the teaching if you can only surrender to it.

 - Be A Shaolin Warrior In Your Life.
 Breath is the link between the mind and the body.
 It’s the key to a powerful martial art’s practice.
 A Shaolin Warrior is grounded and focused so keep reminding yourself to breathe throughout the day.
 If you have a digital watch, you can set a few alarms or get it to beep on the hour as a reminder for you to stop and breathe.